by Nancy Armitage (Panama Canal)

 The year was 1909; Mr. H. E. Huntington & the Los Angeles Chamber of Commerce would have been very exhilarated about coming events.
 On October 11, 1909, William H. Taft, President of the United States, traveled by ship into the Los Angeles Harbor (San Pedro, Calif.).
 The President traveled by Mr. Huntington’s Pacific Electric Railway train into downtown Los Angeles.
 It was a long trip because the President lived on the east coast of the US at the White House in Washington D.C.

 At that time, a ship traveling to Los Angeles from Washington DC, would have had to travel all the way south to the most southern tip of South America.
-Then around travel around the Cape Horn (Tierra del Fuego in Chile) & then head north up the Pacific Coast to Los Angeles, California.
+Then sailing around Cape Horn (Tierra del Fuego in Chile) & then head north up the Pacific Coast to Los Angeles, California.
 Cape Horn is where the Atlantic & the Pacific Oceans actually met.
 The waves can get up to 98 feet at Cape Horn, that is as high as half of a modern cruise ship.
 Even in modern times many ships have been lost at Cape Horn in the violent & challenging seas.
-A great need was to make a passage way thru Central America from the Caribbean or Atlantic Ocean to the Pacific Ocean where Acapulco is located.
+A great need was to make a passage way thru Central America from the Caribbean or Atlantic Ocean to the Pacific Ocean, very close to Acapulco.
 A great waterway called the “Panama Canal” was built for trade, travel, & convenience.
-President Taft helped get it finally completed with the help of a lot of citizens & companies.
+President Taft helped get it finally completed with the help of a lot of citizens & companies from many different countries.

 The elegant presidential meal probably a luncheon (because it was only 5 courses).
 The menu includes not only fancy French food but promotes California produce, Olives, Almonds, Artichokes & California wine, & brandy.